selfcommunity/api-docs/source/includes/endpoints/_moderation.md

 });

 ```
-This endpoint perform moderation for users
+This endpoint perform moderation for users; at least one parameter between "status" and "low_visibility" is required.

 <h3 id="http-request">HTTP Request</h3>